flooose/lunaryorn.github.io/_posts/2014-07-02-autoloads-in-emacs-lisp.md

 demand.
 Typically this is used to make interactive commands available to the user without entirely loading the corresponding library upfront.

-Autoloads are created with the [autoload](el-function:autoload) function.
+Autoloads are created with the [autoload][al] function.
 An autoload for the function `magit-status` in the library `magit.el` would look like this:

 ```cl
 (autoload 'magit-status "magit" "Open a Magit status buffer […]" t nil)